SAP/terraform-exporter-btp/README.md

        export $(xargs <.env)
        ```

-> [!IMPORTANT]
-> There is no predefined functionality in PowerShell to achieve the same.
-A custom script is needed.
+**There is no predefined functionality in PowerShell to achieve the same.
+A custom script is needed.**

 ## Exporting SAP BTP Resources

 The btptf CLI offers several commands for the export of Terraform configurations of SAP BTP.
-Currently the CLU supports exporting of SAP BTP resources like Subaccounts and directories.
+Currently the CLI supports exporting of SAP BTP resources like Subaccounts and directories.
 The CLI supports two ways to export BTP resources
 - Exporting resources via JSON
 - Exporting resources